 - 1. Apply at the Registrar's Office and pay the applicable fee, during the session in which they plan to complete their coursework, and no later than the deadline stipulated in the Academic Calendar.
 Applying for graduation, regardless of participation in the commencement exercises, is a requirement for posting of degrees on transcripts and issuing diplomas. - 2.
-Students who complete requirements after the end of the session in which the commencements are held, will not be allowed to participate in the commencement ceremony.
-They will have to wait until the next scheduled ceremony.
-Students completing Internship prior to the date on which the commencement exercises are held, may be allowed to participate in said ceremony.
+Students who complete all program requirements after the date on which commencement is held will not be allowed to participate in the commencement ceremony but must wait until the next scheduled ceremony.
+Students completing an internship prior to the date on which commencement is held may be allowed to participate in the ceremony, provided that the Registrar has evidence of internship completion.